 What are Teams?

 Two to four Members can join as a Team and split the $100 donation.
-Members can decide among themselves how they want to divide the $100, but each Team commits to donating a total of $100.
-It’s up to you to put together your team before the event.
+Members decide among themselves how they want to divide the $100, but each Team commits to donating a total of $100.
+It’s up to you to put together your team before the event, and be sure each team member registers, whether they can attend the event or not.
 Each Team gets ONE nomination and ONE vote, so Team Members must come to a consensus on their choices.
-The designated Team Captain is responsible for making sure the Team Members donate as pledged.
+The designated Team Captain is responsible for ensuring the Team Members donate as pledged.
 Team Members will each write their own check in order to document for themselves the charitable donation.
-Each team member should register, whether you can attend the event or not.
 If you cannot attend either have a friend bring your check or mail it to us afterwards.
 You must be present to nominate and vote.